Selfhood and

 process.
 As a process, it is "the formation of an opinion or notion

-concerning something by exercising the mind upon it" (O.E.D.),
+concerning something by exercising the mind upon it" (O.E.D.), whilst as

-is given its communicability.
+its communicability.
 [See now judgment,

 analytic and judgment, synthetic.]